 Close collaboration with academia and research institutes ensures that research conducted is relevant and of mutual benefit for EirGrid and our collaborators.
-To facilitate this collaboration with academia EirGrid has hosted a number of PhD and Masters Students.
+No PhD or Masters students were hosted in EirGrid in 2020 but EirGrid remains open to hosting students to facilitate this collaboration going forward.